awcodes/overlook/README.md

 ### Customize Widget Icon

-By default, the icon will be loaded from the resource but you can change it by passing an `key => value` array to the `includes` method on the plugin.
-If your resource already has an icon configured, you can still just add the class in the array.
+By default, the icon will be loaded from the resource but you can override it by passing using the `icons` method in the plugin.

 ```php
 use Awcodes\Overlook\OverlookPlugin;